 The menu options on the left include:

-- Charts – select from a good range of charts to add to your infographic
+- Charts – select from a good range of charts and graphs to add to your infographic

 - Pictogram – various images to choose from